Layr-Labs/eigenlayer-contracts/docs/middleware/README.md

-# AVS Smart Contract Srchitecture
+# AVS Smart Contract Architecture

 ## Introduction

-EigenLayer AVSs are a new type of protocol that make use of EigenLayer’s restaking primitive.
+EigenLayer AVSs are a new type of protocol that makes use of EigenLayer’s restaking primitive.
 AVSs are different from current chains and other smart contract protocols in that they are validated by EigenLayer operators.
-There are are 3 specific types of conditions that AVSs implement in smart contracts onchain:
+There are 3 specific types of conditions that AVSs implement in smart contracts onchain:
 - Registration/Deregistration conditions: What requirements do operators need to have in order to register for/deregister from the AVS?
 - Payment conditions: How much does a certain operator deserve to be paid for their validation?
 In what form are they paid?
 - Slashing conditions: What behavior is not allowed of operators by the AVS?
 What exact mechanism should be used to determine this behavior onchain?